Encodings and Line Breaks

 In Visual Studio you can use the File/Advanced Save Options settings to determine the type of line break characters you want.
 You can also change the encoding of a file with the same settings.

 If you have certain types of development settings (Visual Basic, F#, Web Development) you may not see Advanced Save Options on the menu.
 To change your settings (for example to General), open Tools / Import and Export Settings.
-For more information, see Customizing Development Settings.
+For more information, see Customizing Development Settings in Visual Studio.

 In Visual Studio the following characters are interpreted as line breaks: